 - 1. Review the whole application, including the document attachments. - 2.
 Review scoring descriptions and grant criteria. - 3.
 Score the grant application using the scaling rubric and tips described above.
 To help make a scoring determination, keep track of the evidence which you believe the grant applicant has provided which addresses that question.
 As you read each application, you may want to make notes about quality and specifics that relate to that question or domain that supports your overall score.
 You can keep these notes in ZoomGrants under "My Private Notes," located in the bottom-left corner of your dashboard. - 4.
 If you have specific questions that you wish for staff and volunteers to address in the follow-up interviews or by email with applicants, please add them to your volunteer ZoomGrants dashboard (under Committee Discussion Add My Comment section).
 Your suggestions should be written in the form of a question.
 Do not leave general statements.
 For example, you could ask, "Please ask them to clarify which best practices they are using in this program, with this population?" instead of a statement like, "This program practice is not clear to me, ask them about this." - 5.
-There are 33 application questions that you will be using to rate (score) each application. - 6.
+There are 30 application questions that you will be using to rate (score) each application. - 6.
 Each question will be rated on a scale from 1 to 5 for application program scoring, and from 0 to 2 for financial scoring. - 7.
-Read each question and note the direction given regarding what the scale means. - 8.
-The scoring should ONLY be in whole numbers.
+Read each question and note the direction given regarding what the scale means Discretionary points (Question 12) are additional points that can be awarded at the discretion of the reviewer, beyond the standard criteria, allowing you to recognize exceptional performance, unique contributions, collaborations, or specific circumstances not fully captured by the established scoring system, giving the scorer flexibility to reward aspects that go beyond the basic requirements based on their judgment.
+A maximum of 5 points can be allotted.
+Provide reasoning for your scoring in the Committee Discussion box in the Review Tools.